tnsk25/AutonomousVehicles/README.md

 # Configurable Params

 After downloading the project, you can change parameters on which you want to run the simulation.
-The <b>config.properties</b> file is present inside the etc/ folder.
+The <b>config.properties</b> file is present inside the etc/ folder. <br>

-List of Configurable params:
+List of Configurable params: <br>

-Number of Agents, Default: 5000
+Number of Agents, Default: 5000 <br>
-Resource Expiration Time, Default: 10 Mins
+Resource Expiration Time, Default: 10 Mins <br>
-Assignment Period, Default: 30 Sec
+Assignment Period, Default: 30 Sec <br>
-Assignment Algorithm, Default: Fair (based on shortest pick up time)
+Assignment Algorithm, Default: Fair (based on shortest pick up time) <br>
 Dataset: Files can be added to datasets/.
-Datasets can be downloaded from https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page.
+Datasets can be downloaded from https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page. <br>